EYFS Curriculum Statement

 - Faith: The Catholic Faith is central to pupils’ development and understanding of the world, including the expectations they must have of themselves and the responsibilities they have to others, particularly those in need.
 Our children learn to be compassionate individuals who understand that everyone should be valued and respected.
 This helps to prepare them for life in modern Britain.

 - Community: We want all children to be proud of their school community and to believe that they can make a difference in both their local community and in the diverse wider world.
+Through building children’s confidence and self-belief, our children are equipped to take risks and overcome any challenge they may face.

 - Opportunities: We recognise that in the challenging urban context in which the school is set, opportunities such as access to cultural experiences can be diminished, reducing exposure to inspirational art, music, theatre and much more.
 We aim to plan teaching and learning opportunities to ensure that we address this cultural deficit.